bg-write/big-doh/README.md

 To launch Big D'oh locally:

-1. In your IDE of choice, open a new terminal.
+1. In your IDE of choice, open up a new terminal.
 2. Enter and run the command `npm start`.
 3. Open the development server URL provided in the terminal output (if it doesn't already open).
 4. Enjoy!